ArjayS/ArjayS/README.md

 * 🌍  I'm based in Milton, ON
 * 🚀  I'm currently working on [my personal website](http://github.com/ArjayS/robertservado-portfolio)
-* 🧠  I'm learning Typescript, MongoDB, NextJs, Java
+* 🧠  I'm learning Typescript, NextJs, Java
 * 🤝  I'm open to collaborating on interesting projects! 👨‍💻
 * 😄 Pronouns: he/him
 * ⚡ Fun fact: I have a 3D printer and after seeing the new God Of War, Guardian Shield, I am trying to think of ways to make it a reality as a hobby!